 Barbara J. Andrews, Publisher, AKC Master Breeder

-Lawsuit against Dow Chemical Co. charged that chemicals in Dursban, a flea and tick spray, caused severe damage to family's unborn children.
+Dog Itching?
+Flea allergies or flea spray toxins?
+Beware in 2020 and learn from these symptoms, common flea treatment horror story and Dow Chemical lawsuit charged that chemicals in Dursban, a flea and tick spray, caused severe damage to family's unborn children.

 As you read this horror story in 2020, bear in mind that any of these toxic chemicals may be contaminating your surroundings, both indoors and outside.
 According to Wikipedia, many such insecticides are still widely used in American agriculture and more so in other countries from which we now import fruit, veggies, prepared foods and household cleaners.